awsdocs/aws-cpp-developer-guide/doc_source/client-config.rst

     You can increase this value if you need to transfer large files, such as in |S3| or
     |CFlong|.

+enableTcpKeepAlive
+    Enable TCP keep-alive.
+Use in conjunction with ``tcpKeepAliveIntervalMs``.
+Default is true.
+Not applicable for WinINet and the IXMLHTTPRequest2 client.

+tcpKeepAliveIntervalMs
+    Interval in milliseconds to send a keep-alive packet over the TCP connection.
+Default is 30 seconds.
+Minimum setting is 15 seconds.
+Not applicable for WinINet and the IXMLHTTPRequest2 client.

+lowSpeedLimit
+    Average minimum transfer speed in bytes per second.
+If a transfer speed is below this speed, it is considered to be too slow and is aborted.
+Default setting is 1 byte/second.
+Applicable only for CURL clients.

 retryStrategy
     Defaults to exponential backoff.
 You can override this default by implementing a subclass of ``RetryStrategy`` and passing an instance.

 endpointOverride
-    Use this to override the http endpoint used to talk to a service.
-If you set this, you must also set authenticationRegion.
+    Overrides the HTTP endpoint used to talk to a service.

 proxyScheme, proxyHost, proxyPort, proxyUserName, and proxyPassword
     These settings allow you to configure a proxy for all communication with AWS.
 Examples of when